 Arlie Latham, known as "The Freshest Man on Earth" or the "Dude," would drive St. Louis Browns owner Chris Von der Ahe so crazy that Von der Ahe would blame Arlie when things spun out of control even if Latham wasn't involved.
 He would yell "dot Latams is driving me crazy."
 Arlie was a carefree guy who loved life and baseball.
 Before Nick Altrock and Al Schacht, Arlie was the clown prince of baseball.

-Latham was the first man from New Hampshire to make it to the majors.
-His mischievous behavior on the diamond earned him the name as the "Freshest Man on Earth," a popular song at that time.
+Latham's mischievous behavior on the diamond earned him the name as the "Freshest Man on Earth," a popular song at that time.
 Standing only five feet eight inches and never weighing more than 150 pounds, he was never a power hitter but was a great base stealer.
-In 1886 Latham batted .316 and stole 142 bases.
-In the playoffs that year he stole 12 bases.
+In 1887 Latham batted .316 and stole 129 bases.
+In the playoffs that year he stole 15 bases.

 Arlie jockeyed and taunted opposing players not only from the bench but also as a third base coach.
 At that time there was no coaching box that the third base coach was supposed to stay in, so Arlie took full advantage of it by running up and down the third base line while yelling invectives at the pitcher while he was in the middle of his windup.
 The rule makers, taking notice of Arlie running up and down the line like a lunatic, soon put into the rules the coaching box.
 Arlie is reported to have been the first permanent base coach in major league history.
 The Brownies would have won a fifth straight pennant if not for some antics by Arlie.
-St. Louis and Brooklyn were in a dogfight for the pennant and were playing each other in the final game of the season, a game that would determine the pennant.
+St. Louis and Brooklyn were in a dogfight for the pennant and were playing each other in early September.
 St. Louis was leading 4-2 in the seventh inning when storm clouds gathered and the field grew dark.
 The Browns asked the umpire to call the game because of darkness.
-That would have resulted in a Brownie victory and the pennant.
 The umpire refused.
 This brought Arlie into action; he ordered 12 large candles be brought to the bench whereupon he lit all of them as a hint to the umpire that the game should be called.
 The umpire strode over and blew out each candle, whereupon Arlie lit them again.
-The umpire blew a fuse and blew the candles out again and forfeited the game to Brooklyn, although the protest was overturned.
+The umpire blew a fuse and blew the candles out again and forfeited the game to Brooklyn, although the forfeit was later overturned.
 Many contemporary sources credit Von der Ahe for the candle idea.

 Chris Von der Ahe was a colorful character himself.
 A large man who wore loud, checkered clothing, Chris sat in a special box behind third base with a whistle and binoculars.
 He used the whistle to get the attention of players, for someone to get him a beer, or for special cops he employed for personal use and to keep tabs on his players.
 He bought the Browns in order to put himself in the limelight and to advertise his saloon business.